-- Ensure priority of service and effective outreach strategies for recipients of public assistance, low-income individuals, individuals who are basic-skills deficient, and veterans. - Grow and diversify the labor force available to meet demands from employers for skilled workers through improved access by, and engagement of people with disabilities, immigrants, those who are limited English proficient, veterans, out-of-school youth, foster youth, farmworkers, exoffenders, older workers (additional target population), and those from populations that are currently under-represented in the target industry sectors. - Develop regionally coordinated referral systems in collaboration with education providers to address worker needs (including those with English as a Second Language (ESL), disability accommodation, or basic skill remediation needs) and provide on-ramps into career pathways
+- Ensure priority of service and effective outreach strategies for recipients of public assistance, low-income individuals, individuals who are basic-skills deficient, and veterans. - Grow and diversify the labor force available to meet demands from employers for skilled workers through improved access by, and engagement of people with disabilities, immigrants, those who are limited English proficient, veterans, out-of-school youth, foster youth, farmworkers, exoffenders, older workers (additional target population), and those from populations that are currently under-represented in the target industry sectors. - Develop regionally coordinated referral systems in collaboration with education providers to address worker needs (including those with ESL, disability accommodation, or basic skill remediation needs) and provide on-ramps into career pathways leading to industry-recognized or post-secondary credentials and sustainable careers the target sectors.

-- leading to industry-recognized or post-secondary credentials and sustainable careers the target sectors. - Increase awareness of career pathways in the target sectors and the workforce services available in the America's Job Centers of California (AJCCs) and other access points for relevant services in our region. - Develop and deploy earn-and-learn and work experience opportunities for job seekers, including but not limited to internships, work experience, on-the-job training (OJT), apprenticeships, and customized training. - Increase coordination and collaboration between all partners including workforce development boards, community colleges, adult education providers, Career and Technical Education (CTE), the Employment Development Department, Unemployment Insurance, the Department of Rehabilitation, community based organizations, etc. across program silos to refer job seekers to indemand employment opportunities and to reduce duplication of services.
+- Increase awareness of career pathways in the target sectors and the workforce services available in the America's Job Centers of California (AJCCs) and other access points for relevant services in our region. - Develop and deploy earn-and-learn and work experience opportunities for job seekers, including but not limited to internships, work experience, on-the-job training, apprenticeships, and customized training. - Increase coordination and collaboration between all partners including workforce development boards, community colleges, adult education providers, CTE, the Employment Development Department, Unemployment Insurance, the Department of Rehabilitation, community based organizations, etc. across program silos to refer job seekers to in-demand employment opportunities and to reduce duplication of services.